vndee/graph-crdt/README.md

 ### Architecture

-In this type of peer-to-peer communication, latency and switching loop (https://en.wikipedia.org/wiki/Switching_loop) is a big problem.
+In this type of peer-to-peer communication, latency and switching loop (https://en.wikipedia.org/wiki/Switching_loop) is the big problems.
 As the figure below shows, D lets its friend B know that he wants to join when D connects to the network.
 Then B will send to its friend A the information of D. Likewise, A will send the information to its friend C, and C is also a friend of B, so that C will send another request to B. In any REST-like communication type, when a service sends a request, it will wait for a response.
 That is why the switching loop problem arises here: B wait for A to respond, A wait for C, and C is also waiting for B.
 <p align="center">
   <img src="https://i.imgur.com/brmnztR.png" />
 </p>